Contents

 What is the format for the competition?

-1. Local Qualifying: Participants set three lap times across three visits to determine their average lap.
+Local Qualifying: Participants set three lap times across three separate days to determine their average lap.

-2. Local Final: The top 20 from the Cadet Class and top 24 drivers in the Junior and Over 16 classes will race in a local event, with top drivers progressing.
+Local Final: The top 20 from the Cadet Class and top 24 drivers in the Junior and Over 16 classes will race in a local event, with top 5 cadets and top 6 Junior and Over 16 drivers progressing.

-3. Regional Final: Top drivers from each class at Locals race in their designated region, with top drivers progressing.
+Regional Final: Top drivers from each class at Locals race in their designated region, with top 3 drivers from each category progressing.

 Where is the competition taking place?